alinanila/uwb_app/README.md

     hatch run uwb-calibrate --config config/uwb_localizer.yaml

-Follow the prompts - place the tag on each anchor in order (A -> D -> C -> B) and press Enter.
+Follow the prompts - place the tag on each anchor in order (A -> D -> C -> B -> E) and press Enter.
 The script waits for readings to stabilise before averaging, then writes the computed positions back to `uwb_localizer.yaml` automatically.

 Restart the localizer to apply: